-3.1 Intrusion Detection System (IDS)
+3.1.
+Intrusion Detection System (IDS)

-An IDS is a software program or hardware device that monitors traffic passing across networks and through systems to check for suspicious behavior, policy violations, and presence of known threats, sending alarms when such things are encountered IDS are security tools that, like other measures such as firewalls, antivirus software, and access control schemes, are intended to strengthen the security of information and communication systems [32].
+An IDS is a software program or a device that monitors traffic passing across networks and through systems for malicious behavior, policy violations, and the presence of known threats, sending alarms when such things are encountered.
+IDS are security tools that, like other measures such as firewalls, antivirus software, and access control schemes, are intended to strengthen the security of information and communication systems [32].
 An IDS can be classified in two ways: based on data source/location and detection approach [33].
-Based on the data source, Network Intrusion Detection Systems (NIDS) and Host Intrusion Detection Systems (HIDS) are the most well-known classification.
+Based on the data source, Network Intrusion Detection Systems (NIDS) and Host Intrusion Detection Systems (HIDS) are the most well-known classifications.
 At the most basic level, NIDS looks at network traffic, while HIDS looks at actions and files on the host computers.
-By detection approach, the most well-known types are misuse-based (recognizing registered bad patterns) and anomaly-based (detecting deviations from a model of "good" traffic, which often relies on machine learning) [34].
-The former can only detect known attack types and the latter is prone to generate false positive alarms.
+Based on the detecting deviations from a model of "good" traffic, which often relies on machine learning) [34]; the former can only detect known attack types and the latter is prone to generate false positive alerts.
 Due to the complementary nature of these two approaches, a hybrid approach, combining both of these techniques, is often used [35].
 The literature nowadays is focusing on developing a wide variety of automated, fast, and efficient IDSs using expert-crafted rules, sophisticated statistical learning, and machine learning techniques [2], [32].

-3.2 Machine Learning
+3.2.
+Machine Learning (ML)

 Machine Learning (ML) algorithms are the most widely used techniques in designing IDSs [6].
 The ML techniques are based on establishing an explicit or implicit model that enables classifying patterns in raw data.
 The use of ML techniques in IDSs can be with single, hybrid, or ensemble classifiers.
 The used classifier can be categorized into three operating modes: supervised, unsupervised, and semi-supervised.
-Generally, supervised mode outperforms the remaining modes [3], [32].
-Some of the ML algorithms used in IDSs include Artificial Neural Network, k-Nearest Neighbor, Naive Bayes, Genetic Algorithm, Support Vector Machine, Logistic Regression, and Decision Trees.
+Generally, the supervised mode outperforms the remaining modes [3],[32].
+Some of the ML algorithms used in IDSs include Artificial Neural Networks, k-Nearest Neighbor, Naive Bayes, Genetic Algorithms, Support Vector Machines, Logistic Regression, and Decision Trees.
 Developing any Machine learning model consist of four basic steps, namely, data collection, data preprocessing, model selection and training, and model evaluation [36].
 The two important concepts of this work, feature selection, and normalization are among the many tasks performable in the data preprocessing step.

-Figure 3.1 - Machine Learning Basic Steps
+Figure 1 - Machine Learning Basic Steps